NitriKx/adguard-home-helm/README.md

   - Runs on pushes to `main` and pull requests
   - Tests against Kubernetes versions 1.20.15 and 1.25.12
   - Includes security scanning with Trivy
-  - Automated chart release with chart-releaser
+  - Automated release PR creation with release-please

 - **PR Validation** (`pr-validation.yml`): Fast feedback for pull requests
   - Runs on pull requests targeting `main`